T00fy/r2t/README.md

 ## Key Features

--   **Flexible Output Formats:** Generate output in multiple formats:
+-   **Flexible Output Formats:** Generate output in multiple formats.
+These formats are not strict, and are more akin to a pseudo format for better output to an LLM:
-    -   `yaml` (default): Clean, standard YAML output.
+    -   `yaml` (default): Clean, standard YAML-like output.
-    -   `json`: Strict, valid JSON for machine readability.
+    -   `json`: JSON-like output.
-    -   `pseudo-json`: A highly readable JSON-like format using multi-line strings.
-    -   `pseudo-xml`: The original, LLM-friendly pseudo-XML format.
+    -   `xml`: The original repo-to-text output, XML-like.
 -   **Smart Filtering:**
     -   Respects `.gitignore` rules by default.
     -   Automatically detects and excludes binary files like images, archives, and executables (while intelligently including text-based vector graphics like SVG).